 Geraldine’s research interests include the impact of power and organizational influence on sustainable value creation opportunities; social and sustainable entrepreneurship, the interface between business ethics and strategy, systems change and interdisciplinary research for sustainable development.
 Geraldine’s PhD explored how invisible flows like power and influence impact resource flows and sustainable value creation opportunities in a UK sustainability pioneer’s business ecosystem.
 This research was funded by the EPSRC Centre for Industrial Sustainability, a multi-university academic-industry consortium and Climate KIC, the EU’s main climate innovation initiative, funded by the European Institute of Innovation and Technology.

 In 2015 Geraldine was awarded the international Green Talent Award from the German Ministry of Education and Research (BMBF) which recognises early stage career interdisciplinary researchers in sustainable development.
-She holds a Visiting Research position at the Centre for Environmental Policy, Imperial College London and is a director of a volunteer-led Irish not-for-profit, AidAfrica Ireland, which supports children affected by HIV and Aids in South Africa.
+She holds a Visiting Research and Lecturer position at the Centre for Environmental Policy, Imperial College London and from 2004-2017 she was a director of a volunteer-led Irish not-for-profit, AidAfrica Ireland, which supported children affected by HIV and Aids in South Africa.

 English (native), Afrikaans (working knowledge)